 Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The consolidating statements on pages 26 - 29 are presented for purposes of additional analysis of the consolidated statements rather than to present the financial position changes in net assets and cash flows of the individual entities and it is not a required part of the consolidated financial statements.
+The consolidating statements on pages 31 - 38 are presented for purposes of additional analysis of the consolidated statements rather than to present the financial position changes in net assets and cash flows of the individual entities and it is not a required part of the consolidated financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the consolidated financial statements as a whole.
+The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Consolidating Information, which insofar as it relates to AKFH Renovations LLC, is based on the report of other auditors, is fairly stated in all material respects in relation to the consolidated financial statements as a whole.